-Menu/Setup/(General settings or Inputs <sensor channel="">)/Extended setup/Diagnostics settings/Diag. behavior</sensor> Function Options Info List of diagnostic messages ► Select the message to be changed.
-Only then can you make the settings for this message.
-Diag. code Read only Diagnostic message Selection On Off Factory setting Depends on the message You can deactivate or reactivate a diagnostic message here.
-Deactivating means: No error message in the measuring mode No failure current at the current output Failure current Selection On Off Factory setting Depends on the message Decide whether an failure current should be output at the current output if the diagnostic message display is activated.
+Function Options Info List of diagnostic messages Select the message to be changed.
+Only then is it possible to make the settings for this message.
+Diag. code Read only Diagnostic message Selection • On • Off Factory setting Depends on the message Deactivate the diagnostic message or activate it again.
+Deactivating means: • No error message in the measuring mode • No failure current at the current output Failure current Selection • On • Off Factory setting Depends on the message Decide whether a failure current should be output at the current output if the diagnostic message display is activated.
 In the event of general device errors, the failure current is output at all the current outputs.
 In the event of channel-specific errors, the failure current is only output at the assigned current output.
-Status signal Selection Maintenance (M) Out of specification (S) Function check (C) Failure (F) The messages are divided into different error categories in accordance with NAMUR NE 107. ▶ Decide whether you want to change a status signal assignment for your application.
-Factory setting Depends on the message

-Menu/Setup/(General settings or Inputs <sensor channel="">)/Extended setup/Diagnostics settings/Diag. behavior</sensor> Function Options Info Diag. output Alarm relays are available, Selection None Alarm relay Binary output Relay 1 to n (depends on the device version) Factory setting None depending on the device verse Before being able to assign the message to an output you must first configure a relay output to Diagnostics.
-(Menu/Setup/Outputs: assign Diagnostics function and set Operating mode to as assigned.)
-Cleaning program (for sensors) Selection None Cleaning 1 Cleaning 2 Cleaning 3 Cleaning 4 Factory setting None Decide whether the diagnostic message should trigger a cleaning program.
-You can define the cleaning programs under: Menu/Setup/Additional functions/Cleaning.
-Detail information Read only Here you can find more information on the diagnostic message and instructions on how to resolve the problem.
+Status signal Selection Maintenance (M) Out of specification (S) Function check (C) Failure (F) The messages are divided into different error categories in accordance with NAMUR NE 107.
+Decide whether a status signal assignment should be changed for the application.
+Factory setting Depends on the message unction Options Info Diag. output Selection None Alarm relay Binary output Relay 1 to n (depends on the device version) A relay output must first be configured for Diagnostics before it is possible to assign the message to an output.
+(Menu/Setup/Outputs: Assign the Diagnostics function and set Operating mode to as assigned.)
+Factory setting None Alarm relays are avai lable, depending on the device vers sion.
+Cleaning program (for sensors) Selection Decide whether the diagnostic message (101 SEIISO15) None Cleaning 1 Cleaning 2 Cleaning 3 Cleaning 4 should trigger a cleaning program.
+The cleaning programs can be defined under: Menu/Setup/Additional functions/Cleaning.
+(IOI SEIISOIS) Cleaning 1Cleaning 2Cleaning 3 The cleaning programs can be defined under: